schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-lessons.md

 ```
 *Important to note here that the value for the `status` will always be `requested` for Tasks being posted using cURL and the `type` element for `requester` and `recipient` will always have the value `Organization` in the DSF context.*

-Next, we'll add the `identifier` element and its simple sub-elements just like we started out doing it for the `requester` element:
+Next, we'll add the `identifier` element and its primitive sub-elements just like we started out doing it for the `requester` element:
 ```xml
 <Task xmlns="http://hl7.org/fhir">
     <meta>